synadia-io/control-plane-sdk-go/syncp/docs/AlertViewResponseAccount.md

 ### NewAlertViewResponseAccount

-`func NewAlertViewResponseAccount(accountPublicKey string, id string, isSystemAccount bool, name string, userJwtExpiresInSecs int64, ) *AlertViewResponseAccount`
+`func NewAlertViewResponseAccount(accountPublicKey string, id string, isScpAccount bool, isSystemAccount bool, name string, userJwtExpiresInSecs int64, ) *AlertViewResponseAccount`

 NewAlertViewResponseAccount instantiates a new AlertViewResponseAccount object This constructor will assign default values to properties that have it defined,